-Since each atom residue step is described by a set of conditional distributions the optimization process at this step uses an Iterative Conditional Modes (ICM) algorithm.
+Since each atom residue step is described by a set of conditional distributions the optimization process at this step uses an Iterative Conditional Modes (ICM) algorithm (Besag, 1986).

-$$\Big\{ \Pr \big(\Delta \mathbf{A}i^{\mathrm{k}} \big| \Delta \mathbf{A}{N(i)}^{\mathrm{k}} \big) \Big\} \sim \Big\{ \Pr \big(\Delta \mathbf{A}i^{\mathrm{k}} \ominus \Delta \mathbf{A}{i,p}^{\mathrm{k}} \big) \Big\},$$
+$$\{\Pr(\Delta A_i^k | \Delta A{N(i)}^k)\} \sim \{\Pr(\Delta A_i^k \ominus \Delta A{i,p}^k)\},\$$

-Fig. 10 shows an example of segmenting a two-bone shape from a CT image.
-Although this is a relatively simple application, it does illustrate how the method works and provides with a basic test case.
-Our methodology has also been applied to some other more challenging problems, in particular segmentation of male pelvis, and have produced promising results [27, 33].
+Figure 10 shows an example of segmenting a two-bone shape from a CT image.
+Although this is a relatively simple application, it does illustrate how the method works and provides us with a basic test case.
+Our methodology has also been applied to some other more challenging problems, in particular segmentation of male pelvis, and have produced promising results (Pizer et al., 2005; Chaney et al., 2004).

-7 Discussion
+7. Discussion

 We illustrated a new method of describing shapes that consist of multiple geometric objects.
-Based on our m-reps representation, the geometric features of various scales and inter-object relationships are characterized by a multi-scale probabilistic model, which is in turn characterized by a series of probability distributions on residues.
+Based on our mreps representation, the geometric features of various scales and inter-object relationships are characterized by a multi-scale probabilistic model, which is in turn characterized by a series of probability distributions on residues.
 This method has the advantage of being able to provide accurate, intuitive geometric information and efficiency in statistical training.
 The shape model can be effectively used in a variety of image analysis applications, such as segmentation, shape discrimination, and atlas building.
+As we have mentioned, the method described in the previous sections depends on the order we choose to traverse the multi-object complex.
+Now we briefly describe an alternative that does not specifically requires a predetermined order.